English 4 and 5 offers SMC students writing and research skills that they'll use throughout their time at SMC, and beyond.

 Click on the blue headings below to explore the resources librarians recommend for your English 3, 4, and 5 assignments.

-"Reference" sources are things like encyclopedias, dictionaries, and handbooks.
-They're the sort of book where you just look up a couple articles, rather than reading the whole thing cover-to-cover.
+Reference sources are things like encyclopedias, dictionaries, and handbooks.
+They're the sort of book where you probably just look up one or two entries on your topic, rather than reading the whole thing cover-to-cover.
 And they're perfect for getting a general overview of your topic, finding out the main points academics have studied, picking out keywords to use in your search, and finding key books and articles in the field.
-They're collected in the following databases:
+These databases are kind of like Wikipedia, but you know that they've been written and edited by experts in their field.
+Many of our reference sources are searchable online in the following databases:

 Encyclopedias and Dictionaries

 Gale Virtual Reference Library has encyclopedias on all kinds of topics: addiction, contemporary poets, countries and their cultures, espionage, sports, sustainability, world cultures, and hundreds more.
 It's easy to search them all from one search bar to find the articles on your topic, and then it's a cinch to read, save, and cite.
 Need an encyclopedia article?
 Start here.

 Oxford Reference Online also lets you search tons of encyclopedias and dictionaries in one search bar, all from Oxford University Press.
 You can browse by topic, like art & architecture, religion, and society & culture--or search by keyword.
 In Oxford Reference Online, searching, saving, and citing is also a breeze.
 Great for definitions in your discipline and scholarly overviews of a subject.

 Sage Knowledge also lets you search their encyclopedias, dictionaries, and handbooks all in one place.
 One search bar finds entries in works like Encyclopedia of Consumer Culture, Encyclopedia of Gender in Media, Sage Handbook of Tourism Studies, and many more, from a variety of disciplines.